dengyin2000/dynamic_widget/README.md

     <img alt="Awesome Flutter" src="https://img.shields.io/badge/Awesome-Flutter-blue.svg?longCache=true&style=flat-square" />
 </a>
 # Flutter Dynamic Widget
->You can dynamic update your flutter page with Flutter Dynamic Widget.
-It's a light json UI protocol, which is very similar with flutter widget code.
-So you don't need to learn another UI protocol, if you are familiar with flutter widget, you might already know how to write Flutter Dynamic Widget json.
+>A Backend-Driven UI toolkit, build your dynamic UI with json, and the json format is very similar with flutter widget code.

 **From 1.0.4 version, it supports flutter web application.**